saleor/saleor-docs/docs/api/error-handling.md

 ## Validation error

-This type of error occurs when the user passed invalid data as the mutation input.
-For example, while you are trying to create a new user, you are providing their email address and it happens to be already used in another user's account.
-It is therefore not unique and as a result you will get a validation error.
+This type of error occurs when the user passes invalid data as the mutation input.
+For example, while creating a new user, you provide an email address that is already being used in another user's account.
+It is therefore not unique and, as a result, you will get a validation error.

 Validation errors are part of the schema, which means that we need to include them in the query to get them explicitly.
 For example, in all mutations, they can be obtained through the `errors` field.